 This looks like it's going to be a really long marriage proposal.

-After 47 minutes he has his second class (Statistics and Probability), then his third class (Algebra), this his fourth class (a combination of the first three, for the really smart kids), and then lunch (he orders in from Panda 88).
+After 47 minutes he has his second class (Statistics and Probability), then his third class (Algebra), then his fourth class (a combination of the first three, for the really smart kids), and then lunch (he orders in from Panda 88).
 He has three more classes in the afternoon—mainly the same as the morning subjects, but for different sets of kids.
 He does what he can to make the lessons seem unique and interesting, while still not getting too too creative with the material.
-Then he heads back to his desk in the teacher's lounge where he responds to 14 more emails, grades 59 tests and devises 10 questions for tomorrow's pop quiz.
+Then he heads back to his desk in the teacher's lounge where he responds to 14 more emails, grades 59 tests, and devises 10 questions for tomorrow's pop quiz.

 He meets for 17 minutes with the school principal, who likes to check in with each teacher every 2-3 weeks to see how things are going in their classroom.
 She asks him 11 questions, such as "what are the four most difficult challenges you have faced in the past week and how did you handle them?" and "how many students in your class scored 90% or higher on their most recent quiz?"
 Fussy provides her with 11 corresponding answers, being sure to squeeze in numbers wherever possible.

 After their meeting is over, Fussy gets into his Volvo S40, takes Highway 317, and is home by 5:52, early enough to catch 40 winks before watching 60 Minutes and 20/20.